Los Angeles Rams: Season-by-season record

 The table below shows the five most recent NFL regular season records along with their respective finish in the NFL playoffs.
-The Los Angeles Rams appeared in the postseason in four of the five last seasons, including a Super Bowl championship in the 2021 NFL season and an appearance in the Super Bowl–the first since 2001–after the 2018 NFL season.
-Recent notable honors with current members of the Los Angeles Rams include NFL Coach of the Year in 2017 for Sean McVay and Super Bowl MVP for Cooper Kupp in 2021.
+The Los Angeles Rams appeared in the postseason in four of the five last seasons, including a Super Bowl championship in the 2021 NFL season.
+Recent notable honors with members of the Los Angeles Rams include NFL Coach of the Year in 2017 for Sean McVay, Super Bowl MVP for Cooper Kupp in 2021, and NFL MVP for Matthew Stafford in 2025.